alwashali/yaa/README.md

 yaa - yaml search for humans

 yaa is a tool designed to search the content of open source projects that use YAML files as their primary file structure.
-It is primarily used for detecting content projects but it can be used with any YAML-based project.
-For example, the SigmaHQ Project has approximately 2700 rules, and Splunk content library has approximately 1400 rules.
+It is primarily used for searching inside detection content projects but it can be used with any YAML-based project.
+SigmaHQ Project has approximately 2700 rules, and Splunk content library has approximately 1400 rules.
 Similarly, Nuclei templates and Sentinel detections, they contain a significant number of rules.
-Searching within the content of these files can be challenging, especially if you want to query language to extract specific search criteria. yaa provides a straightforward method by using a query language to search for specific content within the YAML files of these projects.
+Searching within the content of these files can be challenging, especially if you want a query language to extract specific search criteria. yaa provides a straightforward method by using a query language to search for specific content within the YAML files of these projects.

 ## Query Language